 - You will have reddish-yellow drainage from your rectum for a week or more.
 Use sanitary pads to absorb the drainage.
 You may have increased bloody discharge after activity or bowel movements.

-- If you are taking pain medicine, you may need to take a stool softener to prevent constipation .
+- If you are taking pain medication, you may need to take a stool softener to prevent constipation .
 Eating a high-fiber diet can also prevent you from becoming constipated.

 - Avoid sitting or standing for more than one hour at a time.